ecavazos/speks/README.md

 ## Easily Test Your Node-Code

 **Speks** is a simple specification framework and spec-runner for [node.js](http://nodejs.org/) code.
+Speks provides a set of
+**should** style prototype/extension methods to make test code more readable.
+This is also a nice extension point for adding more sophisticated assertions in future iterations.
 If you want to demo, you can clone the repo, *cd* into the repo and run **node speks.js** at the command line.

 ### Usage